Ice Peak Formation

 The Ice Peak Formation (IPF) is a stratigraphic unit of Pleistocene age in northwestern British Columbia, Canada.
-It is the seventh youngest and fifth most voluminous of the 13 recognized geological formations comprising the Mount Edziza volcanic complex (MEVC), which consists of late Cenozoic volcanic rocks.
-The IPF overlies the 6.3-million-year-old Armadillo Formation, the 4.4-million-year-old Nido Formation and the 1.1-million-year-old Pyramid Formation, all of which are older units of the MEVC.
+It is the seventh youngest and fifth most voluminous of 13 geological formations comprising the Mount Edziza volcanic complex (MEVC), which consists of volcanic rocks of late Cenozoic age.
+The IPF is underlain by the 6.3-million-year-old Armadillo Formation, the 4.4-million-year-old Nido Formation and the 1.1-million-year-old Pyramid Formation, all of which are older units of the MEVC.
 Overlying the IPF are the younger and much less voluminous Pillow Ridge, Edziza, Kakiddi and Big Raven formations of the MEVC; all of these formations were deposited by volcanic eruptions in the last 0.9 million years.
 The stratigraphic position of the Ice Peak Formation suggests that it is about 1 million years old.

 The IPF is subdivided into two units informally called the upper and lower assemblages.
 The upper assemblage consists of randomly oriented alkali basalt, hawaiite, trachybasalt, tristanite, mugearite, benmoreite and trachyte which are in the form of lavas and pyroclastic rocks.
-This assemblage conprises the upper portion of Ice Peak, as well as Camp Hill, Cache Hill, Ornostay Bluff, Koosick Bluff and The Neck.
+This assemblage forms the upper portion of Ice Peak, as well as The Neck, the Camp and Cache hills and the Ornostay and Koosick bluffs.
 The lower assemblage consists mainly of alkali basalt and hawaiite, but also includes small volumes of trachybasalt, mugearite and tristanite.
-It comprises the bulk of the Ice Peak volcanic pile and occurs on the surrounding Big Raven Plateau.
+It forms the bulk of the Ice Peak volcanic pile and occurs on the surrounding Big Raven Plateau.

 History

 The Ice Peak Formation was first defined by Jack Souther, Richard Lee Armstrong and J. Harakal in 1984.
 It was mapped as one of 15 geological formations of the Mount Edziza volcanic complex, a group of late Cenozoic volcanic rocks in northwestern British Columbia, Canada.
-In 1988, Jack Souther mapped the IPF in more detail and the number of geological formations comprising the volcanic complex was dropped to 13; the Sheep Track and Kounugu formations were reassigned as members of the Big Raven and Nido formations, respectively, and are no longer recognized.
+In 1988, Jack Souther mapped the IPF in more detail and the number of geological formations comprising the volcanic complex had dropped to 13; the Sheep Track and Kounugu formations were reassigned as members of the Big Raven and Nido formations, respectively, and are no longer recognized.